Educator License Fees Eliminated for Veterans and Active Duty Service Members and their Spouses

 - While scanning your verification, please select the PDF file type for the document(s) you will upload.

-- If you are a veteran of any branch of the U.S. Armed Forces, you will need to upload your U.S. Department of Defense Form 214.
+- If you are a veteran of any branch of the U.S. Armed Forces, please upload your U.S. Department of Defense Form 214 or NGB-22 reflecting your Character of Service (must be Honorable) OR the front and back of your U.S. Department of Defense Form 2.

-- If you are a spouse of an active duty member, you will upload a copy of the front of your spouse’s identification card, your marriage license or proof of marriage and a copy of your spouse’s current orders for mobilization/deployment.
+- If you are a spouse of an active duty member, please upload a copy of the front and back of your U.S. Department of Defense Form 1173 reflecting sponsor service/status of active duty (AD).

-- Learn more applying for a new or renewed license here.
+- Learn more about applying for a new or renewed license here.

 Licensure options of interest to military educators

 The Department also is offering means of streamlining the licensure process for educators involved with the military.

 - The one-year out-of-state educator license – Incoming licensed teachers from other states – including service members, spouses of service members and veterans of the U.S. armed forces – may apply for this license at the request of their employing Ohio school or district if they meet all requirements.
 This license simplifies interstate mobility and employment since it allows an educator to teach for a year in Ohio while they are meeting any additional exam requirements they may need for full licensure in Ohio.

 - Military extensions to Ohio licenses – State law permits a member of the National Guard or a member of a reserve component of the armed forces of the United States who is called to active duty and who, at the time of deployment, holds a valid educator license in Ohio, is entitled to have the license extended for a period of time commensurate with the length of active duty service, provided the educator is honorably released from that active duty service.
 (Ohio Revised Code 3319.284).
 To inquire about an extension, contact firstname.lastname@example.org.